microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 Used by the BringingIntoView event which is raised when the `ScrollingView` is about to participate in a bring-into-view request triggered by a FrameworkElement.RequestBringIntoView event.

-By setting the SnapPointsMode property to ScrollingSnapPointsMode.Default, the participating `ScrollingView` will attempt to land on a mandatory snap point, if present.
+Setting the SnapPointsMode property to ScrollngSnapPointsMode.Default causes the participating `ScrollViewer` to land on a mandatory snap point, if present.

 Allows customization of that participation.